SurendraKondru/Student-Management-System/README.md

 # Student-Management-System
 Student Management System is a web-based application designed to streamline the process of managing student's information.
 It provides CRUD (Create, Read, Update, Delete) operations for managing candidate data along with user authentication functionalities such as login and logout.

+  **Welcome to Student Management System
+     This project Developed By Mr.Surendra Kondru
+     Frontend Technologies used: HTML, CSS, bootstrap
+     Backend Technologies used: SERVLETS, JDBC**

 **1. About Project**
 ![image](https://github.com/SurendraKondru/Student-Management-System/assets/146423581/a606d047-4cca-42d0-9f71-91334be24218)